thinkst/canarytools-docs/docs/bird-management/registrations.md

       - name: skip_poweroff
         required: false
         type: boolean
+        default: false
         description: In 2.1.3 Canaries or newer, requesting a decommission will first attempt to poweroff the Canary if it's online.
-Pass in the value 'true' to skip the poweroff step and immediately decommission the bird (defaults to `false`).
+Pass in the value 'true' to skip the poweroff step and immediately decommission the bird.
     response: JSON structure with result indicator.
 ---